Smith leads Dayton against Richmond after 23-point game - WTOP News

 Dayton, Ohio; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Dayton takes on Richmond after Arianna Smith scored 23 points in Dayton’s 87-76 win against the Saint Louis Billikens.
+BOTTOM LINE: Dayton plays Richmond after Arianna Smith scored 23 points in Dayton’s 87-76 victory over the Saint Louis Billikens.

-The Flyers have gone 10-2 at home.
+The Flyers have gone 10-2 in home games.
 Dayton ranks ninth in the A-10 with 9.4 offensive rebounds per game led by Smith averaging 3.5.

-The Spiders have gone 7-1 against A-10 opponents.
-Richmond is third in the A-10 with 24.7 defensive rebounds per game led by Maggie Doogan averaging 5.8.
+The Spiders are 7-1 against A-10 opponents.
+Richmond has a 1-2 record in games decided by 3 points or fewer.

+Dayton’s average of 6.0 made 3-pointers per game this season is just 0.7 fewer made shots on average than the 6.7 per game Richmond gives up.
+Richmond has shot at a 50.8% clip from the field this season, 12.6 percentage points higher than the 38.2% shooting opponents of Dayton have averaged.

-The Flyers and Spiders square off Sunday for the first time in conference play this season.
+The Flyers and Spiders face off Sunday for the first time in A-10 play this season.

 LAST 10 GAMES: Flyers: 7-3, averaging 69.5 points, 31.4 rebounds, 15.4 assists, 7.2 steals and 2.6 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 62.7 points per game.